eohtake/javaplugin64/README.md

 }
 ```

 * Do you have a different installer source folder or file name?
 No problem!
-Override the `$javaplugin64::params::source_path` param:
+Override the `$javaplugin64::params::source_path` parameter:

 ```puppet
 node 'default' {